 If you have one of the above problems your first step is to ask the park or caravan owner to fix it.

-If they cannot be contacted or they don’t fix the problem within 24 hours, contact the Tenants Union.
+If they cannot be contacted or they don’t fix the problem within 24 hours, contact us for advice.

 If the problem is non-urgent, send your park or caravan owner a Notice to Owner of Caravan or Caravan Park.
 This gives your park or caravan owner 14 days to fix the problem.
-This form is available from Consumer Affairs Victoria 1300 55 81 81 (local call charge) and the Tenants Union.
-If the problem is not fixed within 14 days, contact the Tenants Union.
+This form is available from Consumer Affairs Victoria.
+If the problem is not fixed within 14 days, contact us for advice.